List of awards and nominations received by Urvashi Dholakia

 Urvashi Dholakia is an Indian television actress, known as Komolika of Kasautii Zindagii Kay.
 Dholakia has won many awards for her Komolika (character).

 Indian Television Academy Awards

 The Indian Television Academy Awards, also known as the (ITA Awards) is an annual event organised by the Indian Television Academy.
 The awards are presented in various categories, including popular programming (music, news, entertainment, sports, travel, lifestyle and fashion), best television channel in various categories, technical awards, and Best Performance awards.

+Star Parivaar Awards

 Indian Telly Awards

 The 'Indian Telly Awards' are annual honours presented by the company of Indian Television to persons and organisations in the television industry of India.
 The Awards are given in several categories such as best programme or series in a specific genre, best television channel in a particular category, most popular actors and awards for technical roles such as writers and directors.

 Star International Awards

 Apsara Awards

 The Apsara Film & Television Producers Guild Awards are presented annually by members of the Apsara Producers Guild to honour Excellence in film and television.